 Deans Court Chambers is recognised as a leading set providing a comprehensive service and substantial expertise in Inquests.
 Chambers has wide expertise in the fields of clinical negligence, regulatory law, Professional discipline, health and safety, health care, criminal and police law, which means we are well placed to advise and represent individuals and organisations through all stages and proceedings pre inquest and those that can follow post inquest.
 Our extensive experience includes:

-- Advice in the collation of and presentation of evidence and material to best address and avoid the Coroner’s regulation 28 Prevention of Future Death duty.
+• Advice in the collation of and presentation of evidence and material to best address and avoid Coroner's regulation 28 Prevention of Future Death duty.

-- Assistance in the aftermath of inquests in relation to the implementation of recommendations and ensuring organisational learning
+• Assistance in the aftermath of inquests in relation to the implementation of recommendation and ensuring organisational learning.

 Members of the team have received instruction in many high profile inquests such as:

 • Inquiry into Hyponatraemia Related Deaths in Northern Ireland

 • Barrow Legionnaires Outbreak